Skip to content

 }

-Update the template using its endpoint.
-The body needs to include the prerun array, modifying the entry for your file field.
-The value for the file field should be an array containing the asset object from Step 1.
+Update the template’s prerun array.
+Set the value for your file field to an array containing the asset object from Step 1.

 {